ahkab/ahkab/doc/help/Netlist-Syntax.rst

 Insert a subcircuit, connected as specified.

 All nodes in the subcircuit specification must be connected to a circuit node.
 The call can be placed before or after the corresponding .subckt directive.

 Time functions
 """"""""""""""

-Time functions may be used in conjuction with an independent source to define its time-dependent behaviour.
+Time functions may be used in conjunction with an independent source to define its time-dependent behavior.

-This is typically done adding a ``type=...`` section in the element decalration, such as:
+This is typically done adding a ``type=...`` section in the element declaration, such as:

 ::